The Manchester Full-time MBA

 client consultancy projects

 Whatever your background, the Manchester Full-time MBA could help you change industry, secure a promotion, boost your salary or relocate to a new country.
 Where will it take you?

-Over 40% of 2016 graduates are working in financial services or consulting
+- Over 30% secured positions in financial services or consulting

 Watch our careers animation

 Find out more about how the Manchester MBA will boost your career >>

 Our recruiters include:

 Pharma, biotech & healthcare

 "“The MBA was a once in-a-lifetime experience for me.
 I made an international network, worked for important clients through consulting projects and had so much fun during the journey.
 Thanks to the Postgraduate Careers Service I found an internship at HSBC, which I managed to extend to one year.
 Finally, the bank offered me a full-time job in Corporate Sales in the Global Banking and Markets division.
 This experience has showed me how to do business at a global scale in the world financial capital: Canary Wharf.” - Estefani Ortecho Osorio, Peruvian, Class of 2017, Sales Manager, HSBC, UK

 Class of 2017: Location of accepted roles: